YanaSiao/polimi-cse-study-materials/recommender-systems/suggestions.md

 The unfortunate part *for me* was that the course felt **too light**, and I often left the classroom with the feeling that I could have learned more within the same time frame.

+Additionally, because the professor is very ambitious and extremely busy, getting a response via email can take a long time (or result in being ghosted completely).

+**Pro tip:** If you need to discuss something with him, catch him in person right after class or during office hours rather than letting the conversation drift into an email thread—in-person communication works infinitely better!
+Overall, despite the communication friction, I still really liked him as an instructor and person.

 ## Exercise Sessions & Labs

 The exercise sessions are held by a **PhD student**, who explains the Colab notebooks **block by block**.